wilsonrljr/sysidentpy/docs/en/book/9-Validation.md

 )
 model.max_lag
 ```

+These `max_lag` samples are the initial conditions required to start the prediction.
+SysIdentPy copies them to the beginning of `yhat`; they are not predictions produced by the model and should therefore be excluded when calculating validation metrics.

+The data that define the prediction interval depend on the validation mode.
+In free run simulation, models with inputs follow the available input sequence, while a NAR model uses `forecast_horizon`.
+In one-step-ahead and $n$-step-ahead prediction, the observed output sequence defines the interval because it is used to correct or restart the recursion.
+The following sections illustrate these differences.

 For the NARMAX model in this example, `max_lag` is obtained from the lags configured in `xlag` and `ylag`, not only from the terms retained in the final model.
 If `xlag=ylag=10`, for example, ten initial conditions are still required even if the largest lag among the selected regressors is smaller.